-If you have deep seated issues or strong physical, emotional, mental or medical issues that required doctor visits, then I highly suggest you go to a psychiatrist or a psychologist who also uses hypnosis within their practice and avoid the common street and stage hypnotists that have no medical background.
-Obviously, I'm one of the qualified people.
+My name is Johnathan Banks.
+I'm a Psychologist since 1978 and have incorporated Hypnotherapy within my practice since 2000.
+If you have deep seated issues or strong physical, emotional, mental or medical issues that required doctor or hospital visits, then I highly suggest you go to a psychiatrist or a psychologist who also uses hypnosis within their practice and avoid the common stage and street hypnotists who have no medical background.
+Obviously, I'm one of those qualified people.

 Who can be hypnotized?
 Anyone who has trust in me that I have your best interest at heart and is willing to follow my simple instructions.
 However, some clients may not follow my instructions or may be distracted because their friends are nearby.
 That doesn't mean they can't be hypnotized.
 It means they aren't willing to follow my instructions at that particular time.

 How effective is hypnosis?
-Hypnosis is very effective and often in just one session.
+Hypnosis, actually the power of persuasion, used once you are truly relaxed and open minded, is very effective and often in just one session.
 However, each follow up session, if kept in a timely manner, allows what the hypnotist is telling you to sink deeper and deeper into your subconscious causing change to become more and more permanent.